Faces of Death: Production

-The infamous Flight 182 crash happened no less than 2 weeks before the film's release, and graphic footage depicting the crash aftermath, destroyed houses and scattered body parts were included into the film near the climax.
-Still images and air traffic audio were used for the crash itself, because no actual footage is known to exist.
-According to Schwartz, the film was pretty much completed, but reworked immediately after the crash occurred.
+The PSA Flight 182 crash happened less than 2 months before the film's release, and graphic footage depicting the crash aftermath, destroyed houses and scattered body parts were included in the film near the climax.
+Still images and air traffic audio were used to simulate the crash itself, because no actual footage is known to exist.
+According to Schwartz, the film was largely completed, but reworked immediately after the crash occurred.

+One sequence involves cryogenic patient Samuel Berkowitz, who was frozen in July 1978 and stored in northern California.
+The relatives who were funding the suspension began to lose interest and wherewithal, and an offer was made to continue the suspension as a neuro (head-only) free of charge, but was turned down.
+Instead, in October 1983 they had Berkowitz thawed, submerged in formaldehyde, given a proper funeral and buried.
+No attempt was made to preserve the brain.

 Censorship

 Due to its graphic content, Faces of Death was banned and censored in many countries.
-The movie is often billed as "Banned in 46 Countries", but this claim is doubtful.
+The movie is often billed as "Banned in 46 Countries", but this claim is exaggerated for marketing purpose.
 In the United Kingdom, the film was prosecuted and added to the "video nasty" list, as it was deemed to violate the Obscene Publications Act 1959.
-In 2003, the film was allowed to be released on DVD in the UK; however, cuts of 2 minutes and 19 seconds were required by the British Board of Film Classification (BBFC) to remove scenes of "fighting dogs and [a] monkey being cruelly beaten to death in accordance with Cinematograph Films (Animals Act) 1937 and BBFC Guidelines."
+In 2003, the film was allowed to be released on DVD in the UK; however, cuts of 2 minutes and 19 seconds were required by the British Board of Film Classification (BBFC) to remove scenes of "fighting dogs and [a] monkey being cruelly beaten to death in accordance with Cinematograph Films (Animals) Act 1937 and BBFC Guidelines."
 In 1980, Faces of Death was refused classification by the Australian Classification Board.
 Despite the ban, several bootleg VHS tapes were released in the country, and the film was unbanned and released uncut on DVD in 2007.
 However, its sequels remain banned in the country.
 The film was also banned in New Zealand in 1989.
 In Germany, the film was edited for a VHS release, with the removal of some graphic scenes.
-The ban in Germany was lifted in Spring of 2022.
+The ban in Germany was lifted in 2022.